skinnyfoetusboy/putaindecode.fr/content/en/posts/js/introduction-a-reactjs/index.en.md

 ### Backbone

-[Backbone](http://backbonejs.org) brings a simplification in events declaration, but doesn't indulge quite that much in rendering.
+[Backbone](http://backbonejs.org) brings a simplification in events declaration, but doesn't handle that much rendering.
 Making the developer the sole master of `Backbone.View` is positive for several kinds of projects, but makes DOM manipulation tedious.